 This style of training and working out boosts your health in many astounding ways:

-- Intense training causes your body to start burning fat instead of carbs.
-As a result, your burn MORE fast in less time than endurance exercises.
+Intense training causes your body to start burning fat instead of carbs.
+As a result, you burn MORE fat in less time than endurance exercises.

-- This training style requires great levels of intensity, which speeds up your heart and breathing rate.
+This training style requires great levels of intensity, which speeds up your heart and breathing rate.
 In this state, your body uses more oxygen and your metabolism starts working at a higher level.
-As a result, your revving metabolism continues to burn calories even after your finish your workout.
+As a result, your revving metabolism continues to burn calories even after you finish your workout.

 No fancy equipment, programs, or gym memberships needed here!